 The Saint Xavier University Education Department offers a master of arts degree through the following areas of concentration: Multicategorial Special Education; Secondary Education or Special K-12; Teaching English to Speakers of Other Languages (TESOL); a Master of Arts in Education Dual Endorsement LBS I and Bilingual/ESL; and a Master of Arts in Teaching (MAT) in Elementary Education, and alternative licensure in early childhood, elementary, middle level, and secondary education.

 In addition to degree programs, candidates with a valid Illinois teaching license may pursue coursework leading to an addition to their license.
-Coursework is available for endorsements in the following areas: Bilingual Education (BE), Technology Specialist, English as a Second Language (ESL), Learning Behavior Specialist I (LBS I endorsement only), and Teacher Leader.
+Coursework is available for endorsements in the following areas: Bilingual Education (BE), Technology Specialist, English as a Second Language (ESL), Learning Behavior Specialist I, and Teacher Leader.
 Coursework is available for certificates in the following areas: Certificate of Advanced Studies in Education, Technology Integration Coach, and Teaching English to Speakers of Other Languages (TESOL).
 Coursework is available for approval in the following area: Early Childhood Special Education.

 The certificate of advanced studies program is available for those candidates who have earned a master's degree and who wish to do further graduate work without commitment to another degree program.
 A program of studies specific to the needs of a candidate or a group of candidates is developed and leads to a certificate of advanced studies upon completion of the program.

 Earning a Second Degree from the Education Department